Einstein's thought experiments: Einstein's light box

 After finding his last attempt at finding a loophole around the uncertainty principle refuted, Einstein quit trying to search for inconsistencies in quantum mechanics.
 Instead, he shifted his focus to the other aspects of quantum mechanics with which he was uncomfortable, focusing on his critique of action at a distance.
 His next paper on quantum mechanics foreshadowed his later paper on the EPR paradox.

 Einstein was gracious in his defeat.
 The following September, Einstein nominated Heisenberg and Schroedinger for the Nobel Prize, stating, "I am convinced that this theory undoubtedly contains a part of the ultimate truth."

+Modern analysis suggests Einstein’s photon-box paradox does not require gravity or general-relativistic arguments.
+Although Bohr’s original reply invoked gravitational redshift to restore the energy–time uncertainty relation, later analyses showed that opening the shutter entangles the box’s internal clock with its energy, and any attempt to measure the photon’s energy by weighing the box inevitably disturbs the clock state.
+Because the clock variable and the box’s internal energy are conjugate observables, precise determination of one necessarily introduces quantum back-action on the other, enforcing $\Delta E \Delta t \geq \hbar/2$ without reference to gravitational effects.
+However, different meanings of "uncertainty" make analysis of the experiment complex.

 EPR paradox

 Both Bohr and Einstein were subtle men.
 Einstein tried very hard to show that quantum mechanics was inconsistent; Bohr, however, was always able to counter his arguments.
 But in his final attack Einstein pointed to something so deep, so counterintuitive, so troubling, and yet so exciting, that at the beginning of the twenty-first century it has returned to fascinate theoretical physicists.
 Bohr's only answer to Einstein's last great discovery—the discovery of entanglement—was to ignore it.